 Our Pan-African operations encompass everything outside of Nigeria.

 Our operations in West Africa and Central Africa are located in Senegal, Sierra Leone, Ghana, Cameroon and the Republic of Congo.
-In the coming years we plan to extend our reach with a new plant in Niger and grinding plants in Mali, Ghana, Côte d’Ivoire and Liberia.
-We will, in time, increase the size of our plants in Senegal and Ethiopia and look to double the scale of our operations in Cameroon.
+In the coming years we plan to extend our reach with integrated plants and grinding plants in strategic locations.
+We could also consider increasing the size of our existing integrated and grinding plants.

 EASTERN & SOUTHERN AFRICA